Gravitational collapse with equation of state

 \section{Abstract}

-We investigate here gravitational collapse of a perfect fluid with a linear isentropic equation of state $p = k \rho$.
-A class of collapse models is given which is a family of solutions to Einstein equations and the final fate of collapse is analyzed in terms of the formation of black holes and naked singularities.
-The collapse evolves from a regular initial data and the positivity of energy conditions and other physical regularity conditions are satisfied.
-As we provided here an explicit class, this gives useful insights into the endstates of collapse with a physically reasonable and relevant equation of state and for the cosmic censorship hypothesis.
+To get deeper insight about gravitational collapse of a perfect fluid with a linear isentropic equation of state $p = k \rho$, we consider a model which includes a family of solutions to Einstein equations with equation of state.
+The collapse evolves from a regular initial data and the positivity of energy conditions, and other physically relevant regularity conditions are satisfied.
+The final fate of collapse is analyzed in terms of the formation of black holes and naked singularities.
+This gives useful insights into the end states of collapse with a physically relevant equation of state in the light of cosmic censorship hypothesis.